Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms

-In this section, we first introduce the relevant notation, as well as our taxonomy of potential harms of agentic systems, where we compile and classify potentially harmful actions.
-Next, we present \bench, our benchmark for testing the resilience of agents towards adversaries aiming to manipulate them into performing harmful actions.
-This benchmark consists of implementations of agentic systems in four environments, as well as a dataset of harmful actions within these systems.
+In this section, we introduce our taxonomy of harms of agentic systems.
+We present \bench, our benchmark for testing the resilience of agents towards manipulation attempts targeting the execution of harmful actions.
+This benchmark consists of implementations of agentic systems in five environments, as well as a dataset of harmful actions.